samiralam/rules-compendium/docs/phb/3-character-classes/paladin.md

 Your Speed increases by 10 feet.

-In addition, whenever an ally enters your Aura of Protection for the first time on a turn or starts their turn there, the ally’s Speed increases by 10 feet until the end of their next turn.
+In addition, whenever an ally enters your Aura of Protection for the first time on a turn or starts their turn there, the ally's Speed increases by 10 feet until the end of their next turn.

 #### Level 15: Glorious Defense

 You can turn defense into a sudden strike.
-When you or another creature you can see within 10 feet of you is hit by an attack roll, you can take a Reaction to grant a bonus to the target’s AC against that attack, potentially causing it to miss.
+When you or another creature you can see within 10 feet of you is hit by an attack roll, you can take a Reaction to grant a bonus to the target's AC against that attack, potentially causing it to miss.
 The bonus equals your Charisma modifier (minimum of +1).
-If the attack misses, you can make one attack with a weapon against the attacker as part of this Reaction if the attacker is within your weapon’s range.
+If the attack misses, you can make one attack with a weapon against the attacker as part of this Reaction if the attacker is within your weapon's range.

 You can use this feature a number of times equal to your Charisma modifier (minimum of once), and you regain all expended uses when you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).

 #### Level 20: Living Legend

 You can empower yourself with the legends—whether true or exaggerated—of your great deeds.
 As a Bonus Action, you gain the benefits below for 10 minutes.
-Once you use this feature, you can’t use it again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).
+Once you use this feature, you can't use it again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).
 You can also restore your use of it by expending a level 5 spell slot (no action required).

 ***Charismatic.*** You are blessed with an otherworldly presence and have [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage) on all Charisma checks.